How To Manage Chronic Shoulder Pain

 If you dislocate your shoulder you immediately have pain.

-When you go to the doctor and your shoulder is fixed back into the socket, then your pain is likely to go away eventually.
+When you go to the doctor and your shoulder is fixed back into the socket, then your pain is supposed to go away eventually.
 However some injuries such as injuries of the shoulder leave a lingering pain even after the surgeries are done, or the bones are set.
-This leads to chronic pain of the shoulder joint.
+This leads to chronic pain in the shoulder joint.